 Shielding gas problems

 The shielding gas is primarily there to protect your arc from any outside contaminants while at the same time stabilizing it.
 However, loose connections can prevent the gas from reaching the gun hence you may experience more spatter and unstable arc.
 To check that the gas is properly flowing, first disengage the wire feed tensioner then check the gun nozzle for sounds.
 If nothing is happening, you may want to check the entire gas connections from the gas valves to the welder connections.
 If there is any spatter that has found its way to the gun nozzle then you may experience gas flow restrictions.

-The flux core welding process has more tolerance for dirt and scale and this makes them ideal for rusty metals.
-You also experience less weld spatter than the MIG but the weld appearance is less clean.
+The flux core welding process have more tolerance for dirt and scale and this makes them ideal for rusty metals.
+You also experience less weld spatter than the MIG but the weld appearance is less cleaner.

 The problem with flux core welding is you need a greater skill level than the MIG.
 Firstly, you will need to know how to properly hold the welding torch.
 The deposit rate for the flux core welding is higher than that of MIG.
-In MIG welding, you get 8 pounds per wire per hour while for flux it is 25 pounds per hire per hour.
+In the MIG welding you get 8 pounds per wire per hour while for flux it is 25 pounds.
 If you have numerous projects that have deadlines then go with the flux core welding technique.

 If you are trying out welding with a rusty or oily metal then you will enjoy using the flux core welding.
 For one, it does not necessarily need a clean joint for it to be used.
 This is unlike the MIG where you have to properly grind the surface before welding.
 Flux core will cut through mill scale, rust and other metal imperfections.